Genesys Call Routing (CE01) for Genesys Engage cloud

 - The system checks if the call is within the contact center's business hours.
 If not, an out-of-office announcement is played and the call is disconnected.

 - The system checks if an emergency announcement is activated.
 In this case, an emergency announcement is played and the call is disconnected.

 - A call steering message (DTMF menu) is played with various menu options (optional).

 - A greeting announcement is played.

 - The caller chooses a menu option using a DTMF tone entered on the handset.
-If the caller does not choose an option or chooses an unavailable option, the menu is repeated up to 2 times.
-If the caller still does not choose a valid menu option the call is handled with default routing parameters.
+If the caller does not choose an option or chooses an unavailable option, the menu is repeated up to two times.
+If the caller still does not choose a valid menu option, the call is handled with default routing parameters.

 - The call is distributed to the best-fit agent for the chosen topic based on the agent's skill and skill level (see Distribution Logic for details).

 - At the end of the call, the agent sets a disposition code to record the call outcome for reporting purposes.